A Guide to Choosing the Right Wood Trim Finishing Toolsby Kelly R. Smith

 Which Pneumatic-Trim-Nailer is Right for You?

 - 15- and 16-Gauge Nailers.
 These two tools fire nails up to 2-1/2 inches long, and they are considered as the most versatile for interior carpentry applications.
 They also have a lot of overlap in terms of application which makes them good go-to tools for the DIY folks.
-Both are widely used for installing baseboard, chair rail, door and window casing, crown molding, as well as door frames.
+Both are widely used for installing baseboard, chair rail, door and window casing, crown molding, as well as prehung door frames.

 This overview of trim nailers and finish nailers should help you to decide where to invest your money, depending on your goals.

 Looking for more great content?
-Visit our partner sites:
+Visit our main page or partner sites:

 I offer article and blog-writing services.
 Interested?
 Hire Me!